Sonia Rocha Acosta: Chamber of Deputies

 She remained a member of the Senate until 2018.
 In the 2018 general election, Rocha was elected to the Chamber of Deputies, representing Querétaro's first district in the LXIV Legislature; she was re-elected to the same seat in the 2021 midterms.
 Her headquarters is in the city of Cadereyta de Montes.
 She became a member of PAN's national council in 2021.

 In 2023, Rocha Acosta opposed spending proposals introduced by members of Morena in Congress, arguing it misallocated resources and would contribute to the national debt.
-Rocha Acosta chose not to seek reelection for the Chamber of Deputies in 2024, and instead ran to be a substitute for PAN Senate candidate Guadalupe Murguía Gutiérrez.
+Rocha Acosta chose not to seek reelection for the Chamber of Deputies during the 2024 Mexican general election, and instead ran to be a substitute for PAN Senate candidate Guadalupe Murguía Gutiérrez.

 Political views

 Rocha Acosta and fellow PAN deputy Madeleine Bonnafoux Alcaraz were reported to be supporters of the National Front for the Family coalition, which opposes the legalization of abortion in Mexico.
 Rocha Acosta criticized comments by Morena federal deputy Miroslava Sánchez, who led the Health Commission in the Chamber of Deputies, that suggested there is a consensus among parties to legalize abortion.